AnacletoLAB/schemalink-docs/guides/developer-guide/overview.md

 ---
-title: Developer guide
+title: Overview
-parent: Guides
+parent: Developer guide
 layout: default
 ---

-## Developer Guide
+## Overview

-SchemaLink repositories are <!-- made up of a number of components, all of which fall under --> available within the [AnacletoLAB organization](https://github.com/AnacletoLAB).
-Each repository provides a README to explain its characteristics. <!-- More pragmatic information can also be found in the README files of each repository.-->
+SchemaLink repositories are available within the [AnacletoLAB organization](https://github.com/AnacletoLAB).
+Each repository provides a README to explain its characteristics.

 ### The webapp